LauraK0/LauraK0/README.md

 ### What I've been up to
 ---

-🔭 Working on the Pre-Apprenticeship course with [Founders and Coders](https://www.foundersandcoders.com/skills-bootcamp/) where, I have been:
+🔭 Working on the Pre-Apprenticeship course with [Founders and Coders](https://www.foundersandcoders.com/skills-bootcamp/).
+Here, I am:

 - Learning all things web development
 - Developing my knowledge of javascript through Execute Programme